Lucyjpjones/wean-cuisine/README.md

 ### **<u>Purpose</u>**

-The purpose of this app is to create a platform where parents can connect, explore and share weaning recipes, with a specific focus on type of cuisine.
+The purpose of this app is to create a platform where parents can connect, explore and share weaning recipes, with a specific focus on different cuisines.

 Baby-led weaning is becoming an increasingly popular way of introducing babies to different foods, carrying many benefits including the ability to simplify feeding times for parents, better appetite control, less fussiness around foods, and protection against obesity later in life.